 - Supports the structure of cellular membranes

-Alpha-GPC also appears to enhance exercise performance, likely by acutely spiking acetylcholine levels.
+Alpha-GPC also appears to promote exercise performance, likely by acutely spiking acetylcholine levels.
 This can produce two effects.
 Since acetylcholine is involved with muscle contractions, an increased cholinergic tone could make muscle contractions faster and more powerful.

 Citicoline (CDP Choline)